General

 Can I wear my jewellery in the water?

+You can absolutely wear our jewellery in water!
 You can put your JF piece on and forget about it.
 It's safe in the shower and in the sea.

-Just a couple of things to note;
+A couple of things to note;

 • always avoid wearing them in chlorine pools.